Course Drafts

 Early versions of the sticky header can be seen above, as well as part of a debate around if the customer should default into draft mode or have to click a button to enter it.
 Comments from other contributors on where we had opportunities were tracked.
 Notes were written in a conversational style to keep collaboration going.

-Deferring perfect design until clarity and feasibility were established allowed us to make thoughtful tradeoffs.
+Deferring perfect design until clarity was established allowed us to make thoughtful tradeoffs.
 It ensured the final implementation was both practical for engineering and meaningful for users, while avoiding unnecessary delays or over-engineering.

-In this case we chose to launch a version of Drafts without the sticky header to a limited number of customers, following up very quickly with the sticky header solution.
+Ultimately we would choose to launch a version of Drafts without the sticky header to a limited number of customers, following up very quickly with the new pattern.
 This would allow us to solve the immediate customer pain quickly, and iterate into the design solution we wanted.

 Clarity Leads to Craft